 We applaud your quest to implement the Deming way into your organization, workplace or personal life!
 However, we do not provide consultant certification or referrals.

-We do certify Deming facilitators for our educational workshops and events.
-Many of these facilitators are also consultants, and you are welcome to connect with them to inquire about their services (please note that such persons are not specifically endorsed by The Deming Institute).
+We certify Deming facilitators for our educational workshops and events.
+Many of these facilitators are also consultants, and you are welcome to connect with them to inquire about their services (please note that no one is specifically endorsed by The Deming Institute).
 We do not publish a list of facilitators; the best ways to connect with our community are to attend a workshop or event, join our mailing list, and follow us on Facebook, Twitter, and LinkedIn.

 The seminar is based on the work of W. Edwards Deming and addresses a number of management principles that are not well understood in many organizations.
 Facilitated discussions on systems, statistical variation, theory of knowledge and psychology of people are supplemented with organizational life examples.
 A number of interactive exercises help to clarify the concepts.
 Deming's book, The New Economics, will be given to participants of the seminar.